 Why Varicocele Makes Itself Felt During Sport

-During certain types of physical activity, particularly those involving significant effort or straining, the pressure inside your abdomen increases.
-This intra-abdominal pressure directly affects the ability of blood to drain from the testicular veins back towards the heart.
-In a varicocele, where the venous valves are already incompetent, this additional pressure challenge can lead to increased pooling of blood in the dilated veins—manifesting as that characteristic heaviness, pulling sensation, or ache that many active men describe.
+Some types of physical activity involve significant effort or straining.
+During these, pressure inside the abdomen increases.
+This pressure directly affects how blood drains from the veins that drain the testicle back towards the heart.
+In a varicocele, the vein valves are already faulty.
+This extra pressure causes more blood to pool in the enlarged veins.
+That pooling creates the heaviness, pulling sensation, or ache that many active people describe.

-The key point here is that sport does not typically create a varicocele where none existed before.
-Rather, physical activity can unmask or make more noticeable a varicocele that was already present, perhaps asymptomatically.
-Understanding this distinction is important, because it means you don't need to fear that staying active has caused the problem—but it does mean being thoughtful about how you manage symptoms while continuing to enjoy the benefits of exercise.
+The key point is that sport does not typically create a varicocele where none existed before.
+Physical activity can unmask or make more noticeable a varicocele that was already present, perhaps without causing symptoms.
+This distinction matters.
+It means staying active has not caused the problem.
+But it does mean being thoughtful about how you manage symptoms while continuing to enjoy exercise.

 The Valsalva Manoeuvre and Its Effects

-When you lift something heavy, hold your breath during effort, or strain in almost any way, you naturally perform what's called a Valsalva manoeuvre.
-This involves closing the glottis (the space between your vocal cords) while attempting to exhale, which dramatically increases pressure in the chest and abdomen.
+When you lift something heavy, hold your breath, or strain, you naturally perform the Valsalva manoeuvre (bearing down to make varicoceles visible).
+This involves closing the gap between the vocal cords while trying to breathe out.
+It dramatically increases pressure in the chest and abdomen.

-This pressure surge has several effects on the venous system.
-It temporarily impedes blood flow returning to the heart, causes engorgement of veins throughout the body, and specifically increases pressure in the testicular venous system.
-In someone with a varicocele—where the one-way valves in the testicular vein are already failing—this means more blood flows backward and pools in the dilated pampiniform plexus.
+This pressure surge has several effects on the veins.
+It temporarily slows blood returning to the heart.
+It causes swelling of veins throughout the body.
+It also increases pressure in the veins around the testicle.
+In someone with a varicocele — where the one-way valves in the vein that drains the testicle are already failing — more blood flows backward.
+It pools in the network of veins around the testicle.

 Why the Left Side Is Most Affected

-You may have noticed that varicoceles almost always occur on the left side (approximately 85-90% of cases).
-This is due to anatomical factors: the left testicular vein enters the left renal vein at a perpendicular angle, creating greater resistance to flow compared to the right side, where drainage is more direct into the inferior vena cava.
+Varicoceles almost always occur on the left side (approximately 85–90% of cases).
+This is due to anatomy.
+The vein that drains the left testicle joins the kidney vein at a right angle.
+This creates greater resistance to flow.
+On the right side, drainage goes more directly into the main vein returning blood to the heart.
 During exercise, this anatomical disadvantage becomes more pronounced.

 Temperature Effects

-Beyond pressure, physical activity also raises scrotal temperature—both through general body heat generation and through the mechanics of clothing and movement.
-Since the testes rely on being 2-4°C cooler than core body temperature for optimal function, and since varicoceles already impair the normal testicular cooling mechanism, exercise can compound the thermal stress on the testes.
-This has implications for both comfort and, potentially, for fertility in men who train intensively.
+Physical activity also raises scrotal temperature.
+This happens through body heat and through clothing and movement.
+The testes need to be 2–4°C cooler than core body temperature to work well.
+Varicoceles already impair the body's natural cooling system for the testicles.
+Exercise adds further heat stress.
+This has implications for both comfort and, potentially, for fertility in people who train intensively.

 Does Exercise Make Varicocele Worse?

-This is one of the most common questions I'm asked in clinic, and the evidence-based answer is nuanced.
-For most men, regular moderate physical activity does not worsen varicocele or create new ones.
-However, the intensity and type of exercise do matter—particularly for those with existing varicoceles, and especially when fertility is a consideration.
+This is one of the most common questions I am asked in clinic.
+The honest, evidence-based answer is nuanced.
+For most people, regular moderate exercise does not make a varicocele worse or create new ones.
+However, the type and intensity of exercise do matter — especially for people who already have a varicocele, and particularly when fertility is a concern.

 A landmark longitudinal study by Zampieri and colleagues followed adolescent boys over three years and found that those with a subclinical (very small) varicocele who engaged in regular sports (three or more times per week) had a significantly higher rate of progression to a clinical (palpable) varicocele than their less active peers—36% versus 5%.
 Importantly, however, sports participation did not significantly increase the development of new varicoceles in boys who had no baseline venous reflux.
 In other words, vigorous activity appears to unmask or accelerate existing varicoceles rather than causing them from scratch.